 The following Hull 2017 policies and guidelines are referred to in this Agreement and available at [web address]:

-1. Access Policy 2.
+1. Access Guide 2.
 Environmental and Sustainability Policy 3.
-Wellbeing and Communities Policy 4.
+Health and Wellbeing Policy 4.
 Equality & Diversity Policy 5.
-Children and Vulnerable Adults Policy 6.
-Brand Guidelines 7.
-Volunteer Programme Partner Guidelines 8.
+Brand Guidelines 6.
+Volunteer Programme Partner Guidelines 7.
 Data Sharing Policy

 THIS AGREEMENT IS HEREBY SIGNED by the parties or their duly authorised representatives on the date of this Agreement.